JonatanDobos/JonatanDobos/README.md

 - Personal projects and experimenting.

 Programming is one of the most usefull skills one can have these days.
 That is also the part where my interest for coding resides.
-It is a beatiful thing to be able to create fully custom tools for every unique challenge we face.
+It is a beatiful thing to be able to create fully custom tools for every unique challenge we face :).